Skip to content

 Good and bad are relative

 In the end, it’s still up to you to determine which is more important to you.
 For me personally, a high credit score is only good if you need to borrow money.
-But it’s obvious from Experian’s 2019 study, that says FICO scores have never been higher, despite this, Americans are up by $2.3 trillion in consumer debt since the 2009 recession, So, what that tells me is that people in debt can still borrow money.
+But it’s obvious from Experian’s 2019 study that says, FICO scores have never been higher, despite this, Americans are up by $2.3 trillion in consumer debt since the 2009 recession.
+So, what that tells me is that people in debt can still borrow money.
 And I know first-hand that some can still borrow even with bad credit.
+But that, in most cases, it only creating more debt.
 On the flip-side, having a high net worth is always good.

 Your credit score and net worth don’t make you a better person or any less of a good person.
 They are just tools to keep you on track with your financial picture.